TimothyLambdenCambridge/Winton-Kavli--NanoDTC-openAI-ChatGPT-Dalle-project-creator/README.md

 This was my attempt at automating the Project Proposal exercise we were given, and exploring using chatGPT API keys.

+Please have a look at the example projects to get an idea of the types of outputs you can expect!

 **NOTE: a ChatGPT API key is needed for this to work!
 If you don't have one then sadly this will not work for you.**